 The snow has fallen, the mittens are out, and you’re wondering what you’re gonna do without Montreal’s amazing terraces until May.
 It’s okay, we’ve got you!
-Here are 15 things to do in Montreal that will fill that sun shaped void in your life, and spice up your winter just the right amount.
+Here are 15 things to do in Montreal this winter that will warm your heart and spice up your life just the right amount.

 15. Check out the city’s best new bars and restaurants

 Gathering around a table with friends and loved ones is always a tradition when it’s cold out.
 Warm up from the inside out at these exciting new places to eat in Montreal this winter.

 Indecisive eaters say goodbye to date night arguments and settling on the nearest restaurant to get out of the cold, and say hello to Le Central where you have time (and warmth) to peruse all your options as you walk around its 25 restaurants.
 Any time, any day and no matter your mood, Le Central has something for you.
 From tartare at Mignonette, burgers at Le Gras Dur, to ice cream at Bagado, Le Central is just as flexible as you.
 Grab lunch or savour a 5 à 7 on your own terms.